-Book Aid International has been making a difference in Uganda since the 1990s.
-In 2011 89,544 books were donated to Uganda.
-More than half of these were children’s books.
-We are working with the Uganda Community Libraries Association (UgCLA) to transform community library services, and since 2008 we worked with Kyambogo University, providing books to support teacher training.
-In 2013 we are working with the National Library of Uganda to improve children’s services in public libraries.
+Book Aid International has been making a difference in Uganda since 1963.
+In 2014 we donated 108,417 new books from UK publishers to our partners in Uganda.
+We are supplying books to the Uganda Community Libraries Association (UgCLA) to transform community library services, and since 2008 we have worked with Kyambogo University, providing books to support teacher training.
+In 2014 we worked with the National Library of Uganda to improve children’s services in public libraries.

 Why we work in Uganda

 Uganda is amongst the poorest countries in the world.
 English is one of the official languages and is widely spoken.
 It is taught in schools, but there is a severe shortage of books in both English and the local languages making books which Book Aid International donates an extremely valuable resource.
 The primary and secondary-level books that we send for school libraries give school pupils access to a wide range of books that help combat the limited number of books in most classrooms.